-In enrolling their children at Mother Teresa’s School, the parents of our students have made a conscious choice to send their children to a school centred upon Jesus Christ, modelled on his teachings.
-The charism of Mother Teresa permeates the school, and her belief that a worthwhile life is one that is lived in the service of others, forms the basis of relationships between all stakeholders in Mother Teresa’s School.
+In enrolling your child at Mother Teresa Catholic Primary School, you have made a conscious choice to send your child to a school centred upon Jesus Christ, modelled on his teachings.
+The charism of Mother Teresa permeates through the school, and her belief that a worthwhile life is one that is lived in the service of others, forms the basis of relationships between all stakeholders in Mother Teresa Catholic Primary School.

 These are held at the commencement of the school year.
 Teachers are free to hold these as:

 (i) Individual meetings with parents

 (ii) A class induction meeting, held at the one time so that all interested parents can attend.